zteoh/VueChoreTrackerStarter/README.md

     We will also add the following line below the `<button>` tag which will call`showChoreForm` when `modal_open` is `true`.
     ```
     { this.state.modal_open ? this.showChoreForm() : null }
     ```

+    Refresh the page and click on the `Add new chore` button.
+Did the application crash and give you the error `Uncaught ReferenceError: NewChoreForm is not defined`?
+This is because we need to import our `NewChorForm` component to the start of our `Chores` component!

+    Now, when you click on the `Add new chore` button, you would be able to toggle the `NewChoreForm` on the React DevTool.

+    ```
+    import NewChoreForm from './NewChoreForm';
+    ```

 ## Creating the New Chore Form